CNAG-Biomedical-Informatics/pheno-ranker/docs/tcga-clinical.md

 ???
 Hint "Why `TSV` and not `JSON`?"

-    `Pheno-Ranker` works natively with `JSON`, so you *could* download JSON data.
-However, since the data often contains 2D-nested arrays, for this example it's easier to stick with `TSV`.
+    `Pheno-Ranker` works natively with `JSON`, including nested arrays.
+For this example, we stick with `TSV` because it is easier to inspect and convert with the included CSV utility.
 The only caveat is that in the TSV, instead of all case-level data being consolidated into one object, we may have multiple rows per `"case_id"`.
 Just be aware of that.

 4. If you didn't select a specific cohort, you will end up with a TSV covering >45K cases and >100K rows.
 That might be a bit too much, so we will downsample to ~5K cases and replace empty values (and not reported) with "NA":